 - 1933: 380,564

-Further evidence of the role the economy played can be seen when we look at the next decade.
+Further evidence of the economy's role can be seen when we look at the next decade.
 A new record was set in 1924, 1926, 1927, and 1930.
 And then attendance – with the advent of the Great Depression -- went into a decline.
 By 1933 average attendance was nearly 40% below what we saw in 1930.
 It wasn’t until 1945 that the record seen in 1930 was surpassed.

 The NBA’s Integrity Problem